LukasJanusk/War-Game/README.md

 Initial to do:

-1. Create card class in separate file. each car will have name and value (unicode symbol optionaly). ex 10 value will be set for 10 of clubs card.
-Queen of hearts will have value of 12 etc. this way we will know which cards can take which.
+1.~~ Create card class in separate file. each card will have name and value (unicode symbol optionaly). ex 10 value will be set for 10 of clubs card. ~~~~Queen of hearts will have value of 12 etc. this way we will know which cards can take which.~~
-2. Create class for player which will have two instances Human and Computer.
-Inside this class we can make a list for currently owned cards each.
-This way we can track current decks.
+2. ~~Create class for player which will have two instances Human and Computer.
+Inside this class we can make a list for currently owned cards each. ~~~~This way we can track current decks.~~
 3. Create game phases:<br>
-   a. draw deck phase.
-Ask user for the size of decks to play;<br>
+  ~~ a. draw deck phase.
+Ask user for the size of decks to play;~~<br>
    b. randomly decide player to go first;<br>
    c. drawing from players deck phase.
 Game loop starts here(optionally can make user type "draw" to initialize this phase;<br>
    d. placing on table phase.
 We should type which cards have been placed.
 Here __str__ methind should work(optionaly implement visuals how cards can be represented on table using unicode symbols);<br>